xissburg/edyn/docs/Design.md

 The support feature is a _feature_ that's located furthest along a direction.
 A _feature_ is a simpler element of a shape, such as vertex, edge and face on a box or polyhedron, cap face, side edge and cap edge on a cylinder.
 This concept allows the collision detection to be split in two steps: first the closest features are found, then the closest points between the two features are found.
 Features are simpler and allows for the exact contact points to be calculated in a more manageable way.

 The features are intersected on a case-by-case basis and contact points are inserted into the resulting manifold which holds a limited number of points.
 If the manifold is full, it has to replace an existing point by the new, or leave it as is.
-The deciding factor is the area of the contact polygon, which is tries to maximize.
-A contact manifold with larger area tends to give greater stability.
+The deciding factor is the surface area of the convex hull of the contact points, which should be maximized.
+Four points is the default maximum number of points, thus the convex hull is at most a tetrahedron, which is always convex, thus making it easy to calculate the surface area.
+This metric selects the larger manifolds while keeping points that are deeper than most.

 ## Collision Events

 Contact points are part of the `edyn::contact_manifold` component and they're added and removed to its list of points during the collision detection step.
 To allow users to watch contact points come and go, a set of signals are provided.

 To generate these signals, the id of all contact points that were created and destroyed are stored in a `edyn::contact_manifold_events` component during collision detection.
-This component is later included in the next registry operations which when received in the coordinator, will be inspected and collision events will be published into the respective signals.

-Contact points are not updated in the main registry continuously since that would be wasteful by default.
-In some cases it's desirable to have information such as the contact position, normal vector and applied normal and/of friction impulse in every frame, which can be used to play sounds or to drive a particle system, for example.
-If updated contact information is necessary, a `edyn::continuous` component must be assigned to the contact point when it's constructed and it must be marked as dirty so the changes can be propagated to the island worker where it resides.
-Another possibility is to assign a `edyn::continuous_contacts_tag` to a rigid body entity so every contact involving this entity will be automatically marked as continuous.
-This tag will be assigned to any new rigid bodies whose `edyn::rigidbody_def` has the `continuous_contacts` property set to true.
+This makes it possible to store all contact events that happened in one step for later consumption.

 ## Restitution